2022–23 Swiss Challenge League: Overview

 Ten teams will compete in the league: eight teams of the previous season will participate in the league again.
-They are joined by FC Lausanne-Sport, the last-placed team of the 2021–22 Swiss Super League, who replace previous seasons champions FC Winterthur.
+They are joined by FC Lausanne-Sport, the last-placed team of the 2021–22 Swiss Super League, who replace previous season's champions FC Winterthur.
 Last season's last-placed team SC Kriens were relegated and are replaced by AC Bellinzona, who were promoted from the 2021-22 Swiss Promotion League.
 FC Schaffhausen, the losers of the 2021-22 relegation/promotion playoff, rejoined the league.

 Due to the format change and increased number of teams in the 2023–24 Swiss Super League, this season will function as a transition season.
 As a result, the top two teams will be directly promoted and no teams will be relegated at the end of the season.
 Furthermore, the third-placed team will play a promotion playoff against the last placed team of the 2022–23 Swiss Super League, so a total of three teams may gain promotion to the Super League.
 Two teams of the 2022–23 Swiss Promotion League will be promoted and the third will play a relegation playoff with the last-placed Challenge League team.

 Schedule

 The schedule was announced on 17 June 2022.
 The first matchday will start on Friday 15 July 2022.

 Unlike the Super League, the Challenge League will not start the winter break early due to the 2022 FIFA World Cup, which will be held in November and December 2022.
 As such, the 18th matchday will clash with matches of the World Cup.
 Restart of the league after the winter break will begin on 27 January 2023 and the season will conclude on the 27 May 2023.
-Relegation and promotion play-offs will be held in the following week.
+Following the end of the season, the two legs of the Relegation Play-off will be played on 31 May and 3 June 2023, respectively.
+The Promotion Play-off is scheduled for 3 and 6 June 2023, respectively.